Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

 When all of the compressed samples have been written to the file, the eof marker should be set to the end of the last compressed video sample.
 Then AddMovieToStorage can be called to cause the 'mdat' atom to be properly updated and the movie resource to be appended to the file.

-## ABOUT THE "VIDEOFRAMES" FILE
+## ABOUT THE "VideoFrames.bin" FILE

-The file "VideoFrames" included with this sample contains video frames with the following characteristics:
+The file "VideoFrames.bin" included with this sample in the folder "``data``" contains video frames with the following characteristics:

 | Label             | Value  |
 | ----------------- | ------ |